wagtail/wagtail/docs/advanced_topics/api/v2/usage.rst

 .. note::

    This is the usage guide for version 2 of the API.
 For version 1, see :doc:`/reference/contrib/api/usage`

 The Wagtail API module exposes a public, read only, JSON-formatted API which can be used by external clients (such as a mobile app) or the site's frontend.

+This document is intended for developers using the API exposed by Wagtail.
+For documentation on how to enable the API module in your Wagtail site, see :doc:`/advanced_topics/api/v2/configuration`

 .. contents::